 Juniors have played a very important part in the short history of Warrington Rowing Club.
 The on going success of the junior section has kept the club in the forefront of junior rowing in Great Britain.
 Many rowing champions can trace their roots back to The River Mersey, spending many happy hours in the shadow of Kingsway Bridge.

-Our juniors generally start in year 8 at secondary school.
-We have traditionally had lots of youngsters from Lymm High School but this is not an exclusive arrangement and representatives from most Warrington schools can be found at the club.
+Generally our juniors learn to row at the end of year 7 of secondary school, and enter our junior squads when they enter year 8 in September.
+We have traditionally had lots of youngsters from Lymm High School but this is far from an exclusive arrangement and representatives from most schools in the local region can be found at the club.

 Competition is the aim for most of the juniors and we regularly compete at both local and national events.
 Crews have even been known to race in the USA.
 Medals at national level are highly prized and thankfully not unusual.